 Our Audit Committee operates under a written charter approved by our Board of Directors, a copy of which is available on our website at www.altisource.com and is available in print to any shareholder who requests it.
 On an annual basis, the Audit Committee reviews its charter and presents any recommendations for amendments to the Board.
 The Audit Committee also evaluates its performance under its charter and delivers a report to the Board setting forth the results of its evaluation, including an assessment of the adequacy of its charter.
 The charter was last reviewed by the Audit Committee in February 2018.
 The Audit Committee met fourteen (14) times and took action pursuant to written consent two (2) times in 2017.
-The Audit Committee met in executive session with both the Company's internal and external auditors five (5) times, solely with the Company's internal auditors three (3) times and solely with the Company's external auditors five (5) times in 2017.
+The Audit Committee met in executive session with both the Company's internal and external auditors five (5) times, solely with the Company's external auditors five (5) times in 2017.